hbctraining/Intro-to-R-flipped/lessons/08_identifying-matching-elements.md

 important_genes <- c("ENSMUSG00000083700", "ENSMUSG00000080990", "ENSMUSG00000065619", "ENSMUSG00000047945", "ENSMUSG00000081010", "ENSMUSG00000030970")
 ```

-1. Use the `%in%` operator to determine if all of these genes are in the row names of the `rpkm_data` data frame.
+1. Use the `%in%` operator to determine if all of these genes are present in the row names of the `rpkm_data` data frame.

 2. Extract the rows from `rpkm_data` that correspond to these 6 genes using `[]` and the `%in%` operator.
 Double check the row names to ensure that you are extracting the correct rows.